josmar-crwdstffng/angular/aio/content/guide/schematics.md

 ### Update schematics

- The `ng update` command can be used to update your workspace's library dependencies.
+ The `ng update` command can be used to update the library dependencies of your workspace.
  If you supply no options or use the help option, the command examines your workspace and suggests libraries to update.

 <code-example format="shell" language="shell">